privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorCodeStore.md

 `ErrorCodeStore` is a combined error code for handling the `CodeStoreOutOfGas` and `MaxCodeSizeExceeded` code store related errors.
 This type of error only occurs when executing `CREATE`/`CREATE2` opcode or a deployment transaction (tx.to = null).

 ### EVM behavior
-While handling a `CREATE`/`CREATE2` opcode, initial bytecode will be executed and then current call context is created.
-The contract bytecode will be returned through `RETURN` opcode as the execution result. `RETURN` returns a specified memory chunk [`offset`...`offset` + `length`] as bytecode.
+When handling either a CREATE` or a`CREATE2` opcode, the initial bytecode is executed and the current call context is created.
+The contract bytecode will then be returned through the `RETURN` opcode as the execution result.
+More particularly, the contract bytecode will be defined as the memory chunk of length `length` starting at offset `offset`, that is the memory located at [`offset`...`offset` + `length`] is stored in the state db.
 The gas cost for storing the bytecode is:

 ```
 let CODE_DEPOSIT_BYTE_COST = 200